 In 2019, the Corporation was awarded up to \$15 million in Upstate Revitalization Initiative funds for the redevelopment of Liberty Park.
 This funding will support acquisition, demolition, stabilization of property, infrastructure and public space improvements, design, planning, construction and renovation costs.
 Empire State Development approved the distribution of \$10.1 million for associated preliminary costs.
-Capitalize Albany has used the grant to acquire all parcels in the 8-acre footprint, with the exception of .88 acres for which the Corporation submitted an acquisition assistance application to the the City of Albany Industrial Development Agency (CAIDA) in 2020 to facilitate future development within the site.
+In 2024, ESD approved a subsequent \$1.3 million to facilitate the project.
+Capitalize Albany has used the grant to acquire all parcels in the 8-acre footprint, with the exception of .88 acres for which the Corporation submitted an acquisition assistance application to the City of Albany Industrial Development Agency (CAIDA) in 2020 to facilitate future development within the site.
 Pursuant to an Order of the Supreme Court, CAIDA successfully took title to the properties in October 2022 under Eminent Domain Procedure Law.
 The Corporation closed on the final properties in April 2023 following the satisfaction of required notice period under Public Authorities Law.
-The legal proceedings to determine the final valuation of the properties are anticipated to begin in 2024.
+The legal proceedings to determine the final valuation of the properties began in 2024, with an interim value being assigned in June.
+CAIDA is pursuing an appeal.

 In 2018, the City of Albany was chosen as the Capital Region's New York State Downtown Revitalization Initiative (DRI) \$10 million-winner in an effort administered by the Corporation on behalf of the City.
 Capitalize Albany's Clinton Market Collective project was competitively awarded \$1 million.
-This DRI Priority Project will create a new market concept and proving ground for start-up businesses on the Corporation-owned 11 Clinton Avenue site.
-Capitalize Albany initiated the project's design phase in 2020 and broke ground on the project in April 2023 and anticipates completion of construction in 2024.
+This DRI Priority Project created a new market concept and proving ground for start-up businesses on the Corporation-owned 11 Clinton Avenue site.
+Capitalize Albany initiated the project's design phase in 2020 and broke ground on the project in April 2023 and completed construction in 2024.